 Dear Inner Circle,

-Thank you for being part of our wonderful inner circle,
+Until then, thanks for being part of our inner circle,

 Pastor and CEO